 All of our translation processes and systems are certified to EN15038, the highest global standard for the translation industry.
 We are members of the Association of Language Companies and TAUS (The European association for language data technology).
 Our linguists are highly skilled within the translation industry and our systems of in-house testing and validation ensure clients get the highest quality translation.
-We can provide certified translations for almost any country including legal and immigration certified translations.
+We can provide certified translations for almost any country including legal certified translations.

 Need your translation in a hurry?
 We can provide rapid turnaround translations, even on very large documents using our STX collaborative translation portal.
-On average translators can get through 3,000-4,000 words per day, using STX translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated with a couple of days.
+On average translators can get through 3,000-4,000 words per day, using STX translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated within a couple of days.

 Bristol is a city, unitary authority area and ceremonial county in South West England, with an estimated population of 433,100 for the unitary authority in 2009, and a surrounding Larger Urban Zone (LUZ) with an estimated 1,070,000 residents in 2007.
 It is England's sixth and the United Kingdom's eighth most populous city, one of the group of English Core Cities and the most populous city in South West England.